Longhorns vs. Nittany Lions: Second Round Betting Trends, Record ATS, Home/Road Splits

 Additional Texas vs Penn State Insights & Trends

-- Texas is 7-3 against the spread and 7-3 overall in its past 10 contests.
+- Texas has gone 7-3 over its past 10 contests, with a 7-3 record against the spread in that span.

-- In the Longhorns' past 10 games, they have gone over the total twice.
+- The Longhorns have hit the over twice in their past 10 contests.

-- Penn State is 8-2 against the spread and 9-1 overall in its last 10 contests.
+- Penn State has gone 9-1 over its past 10 games, with an 8-2 record against the spread in that span.

-- The Nittany Lions have hit the over in six of their past 10 games.
+- In their past 10 games, the Nittany Lions have gone over the total six times.

 - Penn State is 14-5 against the spread and 17-4 overall when it scores more than 67.2 points.